elanora96/qremote/README.md

 Fear sets over you.
 This isn't what you wanted.
 You should have asked your roommate Darren to sign into his Mom's Netflix so you could watch _Moneyball_...

----

 ### The year is 2025 and we don't have to live like this anymore

----

 ## QRemote is

-A multi-platform (Linux (X11/Wayland), MacOS, and Windows) zero setup remote for any computer you're playing media on.
+A multi-platform (Linux (X11/Wayland), macOS, and Windows) zero setup remote for any computer you're playing media on.

 Simply run `qremote`, scan the QR code with your phone, and control your media right from your phone or other device's browser.

+## Massive thank you to [akleventis](https://github.com/akleventis)

+I completely jacked the idea for this project from [akleventis/lan_mac_remote](https://github.com/akleventis/lan_mac_remote).
+Thank you for showing it to me, sorry to Zuckerberg you

 ## How it works